June 2016, the Editor-In-Chief of Human Reproduction finally says publicly what we have been telling donors since 2005:

 Thinking about becoming a Sperm Donor?
 Read this first!

-May 2014: Couthouse News Service.
+- May 2014: Courthouse News Service.
 A great article on clarifying the rights and responsibilities of sperm donors.

-March 2013: LSU's Daily Reveille has an article on sperm donation: Why College Males Shouldn't be Trusted for Sperm Donations.
+- March 2013: LSU's Daily Reveille: Why College Males Shouldn't be Trusted for Sperm Donations.
 It is a rarity for a college newspaper to acknowledge sperm donation, so although a bit crude (hey, it's a college newspaper), the writer makes some good points, so we thought we'd link to it here.

 Research on Sperm Donors